gbezyuk/logux-sync/README.md

 }
 ```

-You can check supported subprotocol in `connect` event
+You can check if the subprotocol is supported in the `connect` event
-and send `wrong-subprotocol` on wrong version:
+and send a `wrong-subprotocol` response in case of a wrong subprotocol version:

 ```js
 import SyncError from 'logux-sync/sync-error'